Artisan Sourdough Bread

 We use our own natural 'Leaven Starters' in our sourdough breads.
 Three starters have been cultivated.
 One for traditional wheat based Sourdough, one for the rye and spelt based breads and one for our baguettes and pastry.
-Although Burleigh Baker is only two and a half years old, Geoff obtained the starters over 20 years ago from a bakery in France.
+Although Burleigh Baker is only six years old, Geoff obtained the starters over 20 years ago from a bakery in France.
 The leavens are a combination of two naturally occurring organisms; a culture like lactobacillus (one of the essential gut probiotics) and natural occurring native yeasts.
 These two work in a symbiotic manner.
 The probiotics digest the starches, and complex carbohydrates produce the natural preservative and flavour of lactic acid.
 This leaves sugars as an output and the yeast then lives off the simpler sugars to produce the essential CO2 or 'bubbles' as we see contained in the dough.
 The glutens are then expanded by gas as the baker applies heat from the oven.
 This effectively creates the infrastructure that holds the bread up and generates the crumb and crust as we know it.
 Our customers who have previously experienced "gluten intolerance" find that the fully fermented carbohydrates in our sourdough breads can be eaten without side effect.
 This has allowed people who could previously not eat bread to enjoy it's nutrition and flavour!

 The starter cultures are fed every 12 hours and used continuously in the bread making process.
 Effectively some portion of today's bread is held over and used to develop the leaven for tomorrow's bread.
 The starters are fed using organic flour and purified water.
 These natural leavens are very sensitive to any 'inorganic' contamination in both the water and the flour.
 In other words, take the best ingredients possible, ensure they are free from contamination and additives, keep the mechanical processing to a minimum, allow time to ensure complete fermentation promoting digestibility and to allow the leavens to complete their flavour development.
 Then finally an artisan baker handcrafts each loaf.